 The guys in the boats coming out to greet us and the women with their songs and dance may sound touristy, but I thought it was charming and very well done.
 We soon got set up in our fabulous one bedroom, beachfront bure and were ready for some sea, diving and sun.

 Within minutes, I noticed these fascinating blue creatures that dotted the shore.
 I went in for a closer look, and realized that they were the most sapphire blue starfish that I had ever seen and they were everywhere!

 Starfish are even drawn into the logo of Castaway Island Resort by my favorite underwater artist and friend, Ron Stevens, also known as Rogest.
 He is a master diver and was also honored in the scuba diving Hall of Fame.
 In fact, while we were on the island, he presented Castaway Island Resort with this colorful and rich painting he had painted for them, seen below.

 I had been looking forward to seeing the island that Tom Hanks’ famed movie Castaway was filmed on, but to my surprise, this was not it.
 Qualito Island was named after Hanks’ island, as it was sure to draw attention after the making of this film.
-Apparently the uninhabited island known as Monuriki Island was where it was filmed.
-We spent our final celebration afternoon on Monuriki, scouring the island, as the native staffers set us up for a lunch and goodbye party, in which all supplies were brought in by boat.
+Apparently, the uninhabited island known as Mondriki Island was where it was filmed.
+We spent our final celebration afternoon on Mondriki, scouring the island, as the native staffers set us up for a lunch and goodbye party, in which all supplies were brought in by boat.

-For you surfers out there, they offer daily boat rides out to cloudbreak, these rad surf spots out in the middle of the ocean, it is the most unusual thing to see.
-There are guys and gals out surfing in what seems like the the middle of the ocean that has a surf break, it has got to be seen to be believed.
+For you surfers out there, they offer daily boat rides out to cloud breaks, these radical surf spots out in the middle of the ocean, it is the most unusual thing to see.
+There are guys and gals out surfing in what seems like the middle of the ocean that has a surf break in it, it has got to be seen to be believed.